Last updated: May 2026 · Verified against manufacturer specs · Download CSV

 The 6 Specs That Matter

-Capacity (Wh)Fuel tank size.
-1000Wh ÷ 100W device = ~10hrs (×0.85 for real world)Inverter (W)Running watts = continuous.
-Surge = motor startup spike (0.2s)ChemistryLiFePO4 = 3000+ cycles, 10yr life.
-NMC/Li-ion = 500 cycles, lighterUPS Switchover<10ms = NAS/PC safe.
-20ms = OK.
-30ms+ = will crash computersCharging Speed400W+ AC input = fast.
-200W+ solar = usable off-gridPure Sine WaveMust have for sensitive electronics.
-Modified sine = buzzing/damage
+Capacity (Wh)Fuel tank.
+1000Wh ÷ 100W device = ~10hrs (×0.85 real world)Inverter (W)Running = continuous.
+Surge = motor startup (0.2s)ChemistryLiFePO4 = 3000+ cycles, 10yr.
+Li-ion = 500 cycles, lighterUPS Switchover<10ms = NAS/PC safe. <30ms = most electronics OK.
+None = not a UPSSolar Input110-300W typical.
+Check max VOC voltage matches your panelsPure Sine WaveMandatory for NAS/CPAP/laptops.
+Modified sine damages gear

 Price Benchmarks & Use Cases

-$1.00/WhStandard (e.g. $500 for 500Wh)$0.67/WhGood value (e.g. $199 for 299Wh)$0.50/WhExcellent (e.g. $1000 for 2000Wh)
+$1.00/WhStandard (e.g. $500 for 500Wh)$0.67/WhGood value (e.g. $199 for 299Wh)$/WhExcellent (e.g. $1000 for 2000Wh)

 Reality Check: Are the Claims Legit?

-Weight Analysis
+Weight Analysis (Wh/kg)

-Verified <10ms UPS:
+Verified <10ms UPS

 ALLPOWERS R600 — tested by BatterySkills

-EcoFlow RIVER 3 Plus — EcoFlow official
+EcoFlow RIVER 3 Plus — official spec

 OUKITEL P800E — official spec

-Most others: 20-30ms (not NAS-safe)
+Most others: 20-30ms (not NAS-safe) or no UPS at all.

 NAS UPS Compatibility